google/dart-neats/typed_sql/doc/01_schema.md

-For `package:typed_sql` to offer a convinient type-safe API for writing SQL queries we need to define the database schema and generate code from it.
+For `package:typed_sql` to offer a convenient type-safe API for writing SQL queries we need to define the database schema and generate code from it.

 ## Database Schema